davidscmx/object-tracking-3D/README.md

 2. Make a build directory in the top level project directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./3D_object_tracking`.

+## Performance Evaluation 1

+If there are Lidar points outside of the car's bumber area, then the Lidar TTC is way off.
+Therefore it is good to consider a larger shrink factor of 0.25 instead of 0.1

+## 6. Performance Evaluation 2

+The best observed detector/descriptor combinations are:
+SHITOMASI/BRISK
+SHITOMASI/BRIEF
+SHITOMASI/ORB